 By Daniyar Mukhtarov - Trend:

-Poletaev made the remarks during the round table organized by the "World of Eurasia" fund on "Integration: EAU reached the signing stage" topic.
+"Moreover, this principle should be deepened more.
+It is impossible to imagine today's world without the existence of integration and regional associations," she said during the round table organized by the "World of Eurasia" fund on the topic of "Integration: EAU reached the signing stage".

 Translated by S.I.